puertoricanDev/horas/readmes/en/README-devs-design-en.md

 # Build the Docker image and run it in detached mode
 $ cd ..
 $ docker-compose up --detach

+# If you get error /usr/bin/env: 'bash\r': No such file or directory in your web docker:
+$ git config core.autocrlf false
+$ git rm --cached -r .
+$ git reset --hard
 ```

 The docker-compose.yml file contains all the configuration needed to have a running instance of Horas.